 What is it about St. Augustine that has made this your home?

 I moved here in 1997.
 My parent’s moved from right outside Chicago, Illinois, and I was at the age where I had to move.
 After high school, I graduated and immediately went to culinary school.
 When I moved back to St. Augustine, my family all moved back up North and I stayed.
 I love St. Augustine.
 It’s got a lot of Southern influences, which is one of the things I’m extremely attracted to.
 Coming from the Midwest, you’re used to farms, you’re used to working with farmers, and things like that.
 The South is very much in love with dealing directly with farmers.

 What is your relationship with St. Augustine, as far as the community goes?

-We’re extremely involved in the historic district of Lincolnville in St. Augustine.
+We’re extremely involved in the St. Augustine historic district of Lincolnville.
 When I originally came back into town, I was offered an opportunity to be in the building that we’re in now.
 The intriguing thing to me was the amount of history that I learned about this area.
 St. Augustine is known for a lot of rich history, but a lot of people don’t really recognize the amount of history that’s happening in Lincolnville that was here in the past and is still here today.

 Awesome.
 Do you want to talk about the history behind the buildings?

 This building is known as the Jefferson House.
 It dates all the way back to the 1840s, it was Thomas Jefferson’s great-granddaughter’s house.
 When we took it over, 30 percent of the building could be saved.
 We had a lot of city architects that came in and engineers — the goal was to be able to keep the same shape of the building.
 The building had to be lifted from the back of the property and slowly moved to the front with a new foundation built underneath it, and then the same shape kept with an all-new engineered outside.
 The goal was to be able to preserve as much of the building as possible.